ZoeWijnendaele/moodtracker/README.md

 ## Usage

-To use MoodTracker, follow these guidelines:
+To use Moodtracker, follow these guidelines:

 1. Register for an account or log in using existing credentials.
 2. Customize your profile with personal information and avatars.